saad2134/marks-central/README.md

 - json

 ## ▶️ How to Run
+- Method 1: Run an Executable
-- Method 1: Run the "marks_central.exe" file in build folder.
+   - Run the "marks_central.exe" file in build folder.
 - Method 2: Download Python and the modules (if not already installed) and Run the "main.py" file in src folder.

 ## ✍️ Endnote